Nakaya Personalization Options

 Guide To Nakaya Personalization Options

 Most Nakaya pens can be special-ordered with personalized options including custom roll-stoppers, zogan inlays, and hand-painted kanji calligraphy.
-Click here for a guide to the nib options available on all Nakaya pens, both standard and personalized.
+Click here for a guide to the nib options available on all Nakaya pens, both standard and personalized, and here for a guide to clip plating options.

 Personalized Nakaya pens generally require a minimum of four months to be produced and often much longer.
 A 60% non-refundable deposit is required for all Nakaya personalized pens.
 Orders for personalized pens are final and cannot be changed after the order has been placed.